y34r-z3r0/mysql-shell/README.md

 - [X] Check Database Table
 - [ ] Authomatisation by cron (?)
 - [ ] All Diagnostics (?)

+# Intro

+Here we looked at a really great MySQL infrastructure solution management using JavaScript for clustering instances and backing up data.

+I express special gratitude to my colleague and mentor @github/vic-pay for help and support in the implementation of this project.

 # Cluster